Frequently Asked Questions

-In a word - yes!
+Yes!
 We love working on custom designs and would be delighted to discuss any custom designs you have in mind, be that modifications to existing Flat products, or completely new designs you want to see come to life.
 Even if it’s as simple as wanting a Flat Wallet with a different coloured elastic or thread, just let us know.
 Get in touch at firstname.lastname@example.org or via our “Contact Us” page.

 And how about custom branding?

 Yes!
 If you’re looking to have your company or personal logo embossed on any of our products, we’re happy to discuss how to make this a reality.
 It’s really quite simple, so please get in touch if this is something you’re interested in.
 Take a look at our work with The Level Collective if you want some inspiration!

 We recommend that, from new, our Flat Wallets hold six cards (three in each pocket), Flat Wallet IIIs nine cards (again, three in each pocket) and Flat Cards four cards.
 However, with the leather we use being so supple, all of our wallets will stretch to accommodate as many cards as you wish (within reason!).
 We’ve seen our Flat Wallets happily carrying ten cards (five in each pocket and Flat Cards holding seven cards.
 It’s all about you and what you want to carry.

 How strong is the elastic you use?